 This paper is organized as follows.
 In Section 2, Web Testing and Quality Assurance is discussed.
 In Sections 3 a methodology for improving the reliability of web-based software systems is introduced.
 In Section 4, a case study is introduced to illustrate the use of our methodology.
-Section 5, we introduce the tool used for the evaluation process.
-In Section 6, describes the application of the methodology to the case study.
-Finally in Section 7, we give some concluding remarks.
+Section 5, describes the application of the methodology to the case study.
+In Section 6, we introduce the tool used for the evaluation process.
+Sections 7 and 8 describe PSP and the evaluation of the quality attribute after the implementation of PSP in the case study.
+Finally in Section 9, we give some concluding remarks.